-- Step 1: Identify the decision to be made, that is, the reason for a decision and what it is that you want to achieve either through solving a problem or reaching some future goal. - Step 2: Consider characteristics about yourself that need to be woven into the decision-making process. - Step 3: Identify alternatives for solving the problem or reaching the goal. - Step 4: Collect information about each alternative in order to be as fully informed as possible. - Step 5: Put alternatives in priority order based on the information gained. - Step 6: Take action on the steps needed to put the highest priority alternative into effect. - Step 7: Review the decision and possible outcomes to determine whether they have met your needs.
+- Step 1: Identify the decision to be made, that is, the reason for a decision and what it is that you want to achieve either through solving a problem or reaching some future goal. - Step 2: Consider characteristics about yourself that need to be woven into the decision-making process. - Step 3: Identify as many alternatives as you can for solving the problem or reaching the goal. - Step 4: Collect information about each alternative in order to be as fully informed as possible about each. - Step 5: Put alternatives in priority order based on the information gained. - Step 6: Take action on the steps needed to put the highest priority alternative into effect. - Step 7: Review the decision and possible outcomes to determine whether the outcomes of the decision have met your needs.